 But a year ago, the ideas started dwindling away.
 She began approaching writing and creativity with growing anxiety.
 With the ideas, the confidence left, too.

-The more she fell behind, the less she wanted to write, the less confident she felt.
+The more she fell behind, the less she wanted to write, and the less confident she felt.

 What happened?
 She surely hadn’t lost her ability to write?

-We have a confidence bank account that holds the trust we have in ourselves – our “trust funds.”
-The kind of trust I talk about is the trust we have in ourselves – the belief in our ability to handle pain and failure, to believe we are good enough, and to succeed.
+We have a confidence bank account that holds the trust we have in ourselves – our “trust fund.”
+This account holds our belief in our ability to handle pain and failure, to believe we are good enough, and to succeed.

 Turns out, our “trust fund” works the same way as any bank account.
 If you keep using the funds, you’ll reach a point of over-drafting.

-That’s what Jenny had failed to do, and she’d let her confidence bank account run out of funds.
+That’s what Jenny had failed to do – she had failed to add to her confidence account.
 She had stopped taking classes, attending peer groups, and fallen out of the habit of writing daily.
 Her confidence bank account ran out of funds.

-How can you replenish the trust in yourself?
+How can you recover your trust in yourself?